GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 kustomize edit set namesuffix -- <NAME_SUFFIX>
 ```

-Replace `<NAME_SUFFIX>` with the suffix that will be appended to the default job name, which is `tpu-helloworld`.
+Replace `<NAME_SUFFIX>` with the suffix that will be appended to the default job name, which is `maxtext-run`.
 You can utilize the name suffix to prevent naming conflicts between concurrent jobs or to maintain completed jobs for tracking purposes.

 #### Configure job topology and MaxText trainer parameters